 Experian is a credit reporting company that allows you to access your FICO® Score (based on the FICO Score 8 model) and free Experian credit report, actively improve your score using Experian Boost™, protect yourself from identity theft, get real-time alerts, and much more.
+It’s also one of the three major credit bureaus.
 With the power of data, Experian also creates opportunities for you to discover financial products tailored for you and keep track of your credit score for a better financial future.

 Consumers can enroll in a CreditWorksSM Basic or CreditWorksSM Premium plan to stay on top of their credit health – the latter also allows you to view your TransUnion and Equifax credit reports and scores.
 In addition, IdentityWorksSM Plus and IdentityWorksSM Premium memberships offer even more protection and help shield your name, address, Social Security number, other personal data, debit and credit card numbers, and bank account information from fraudsters.
 These plans also help prevent unauthorized credit activity.

-You can also take advantage of Experian CreditMatch to remove the guesswork that comes with finding the best options for a credit card, loan and auto insurance products.
-Instead of spending hours researching options on your own, Experian will do the legwork for you and make recommendations based on the creditors and auto insurance providers who are most likely to approve you for a credit card, loan or do business with you.
+You can also take advantage of Experian CreditMatch to remove the guesswork that comes with finding the best options for credit card accounts, loans, and auto insurance products.
+Instead of spending hours researching options on your own, Experian will do the legwork for you and make recommendations based on the creditors and auto insurance providers who are most likely to approve you for a credit card, loan, or do business with you.

 Beyond its impressive suite of offerings for individuals, Experian also features solutions for small businesses.
 For example, companies can view their business credit reports and scores and access a host of resources, including articles and case studies.

 You can get started with Experian for free.
-However, some membership plans come with a small monthly fee.
+However, some membership plans come with small monthly fees.

 Experian’s Commitment to You